datacouch-io/neo4j-developer/Lab 1: Data-Modelling.md

-Please check the solution below only once you are done and submit your answer.
+*Please check the solution below only once you are done and submit your answer.*

-Solution PDF download link: [Lab2_Ecommerce_Solution.pdf](https://drive.google.com/file/d/1YSnL3d-V7oYRHh6854BTHUb_4Zouu1F7/view?usp=drive_link)
+**Solution PDF download link:** [Lab2_Ecommerce_Solution](https://drive.google.com/file/d/1YSnL3d-V7oYRHh6854BTHUb_4Zouu1F7/view?usp=drive_link)

+### 💡 Business Questions for Model Evolution

+Now that you’ve built your initial model, your

+business stakeholders have raised additional analytical needs.

+Based on the following questions, evolve your model by introducing new properties, relationships, or labels/sub-labels (hierarchies):

+**Requirement 1: Customer Reviews Sentiment:**

+"Can we analyze the sentiment of customer reviews?"

+**Requirement 2 Customer Segmentation:**

+"Can we analyze customers by their behavior – such as frequency of purchases, average order value?"

+**Requirement 3: Location-Based Recommendations:**

+"Can we recommend local sellers or show delivery time estimates?"